fieldtrip/website/development/realtime/buffer_c.md

 The best way to get started with incorporating the FieldTrip buffer in your own software project, is by looking at the example applications in the buffer/test directory.
 It contains a number of examples

-- ''buffer'' implements a standalone buffer (middle box in the figure above)
+- "buffer" implements a standalone buffer (middle box in the figure above)

-- ''demo_sinewave'' implements a standalone data acquisition client (left box in the figure above)
+- "demo_sinewave" implements a standalone data acquisition client (left box in the figure above)

-- ''demo_combined'' implements both the buffer and the data acquisition in a single executable (left+middle box)
+- "demo_combined" implements both the buffer and the data acquisition in a single executable (left+middle box)

-- ''demo_event'' writes events to the buffer, c.f. demo_sinewave which writes only data
+- "demo_event" writes events to the buffer, c.f. demo_sinewave which writes only data

 ### The buffer will be attached to your local application